diosney/node-iproute/README.md

 ## Words of Caution

 This is still a work in progress and below alpha quality.
-Its functionality is very limited (currently only support **ip-link**) so use it with caution.
+Its functionality is very limited so use it with caution.

 Any issue you may encounter you may report it in the [issue tracker](https://github.com/diosney/node-iproute/issues).